ethereum/EIPs/EIPS/eip-5XXX.md

 #### maturity

-The uinx timestamp (uint256) after which Principal Tokens can be redeemed at a 1:1 ratio for their underlying deposit.
-In many protocols, deposits begin accruing yield from an underlying money-market.
+The unix timestamp (uint256) after which Principal Tokens can be redeemed for their underlying deposit according to `exchangeRate`.

 MUST _NOT_ revert.